spolivin/mini-rag/README.md

 ```
 > Make sure to add some PDF document to `articles` folder first as well as set *HuggingFace* token via `hf auth login <HF-TOKEN>`.

+The most recent addition is the implementation of embeddings tracking via checking whether the document (or better to say, its chunks) has already been embedded.
+Thus, the script will not run embeddings generation and add them to FAISS index (or building one) if these are already present in the index.
+In this case not only the document hash is taken into account but also chunk size as well as overlap.

 ## Current limitations

 While this project demonstrates a minimal RAG pipeline running fully on CPU, there are several limitations to be aware of: